Hackers (film): Post-production

 Softley did not use CGI for any of the sequences in cyberspace.
 He said they used "more-conventional methods of motion control, animation, models, and rotoscoping to create a real, three-dimensional world, because... computer graphics alone can sometimes lend a more flat, sterile image."
 Video game developer Psygnosis created the CGI for the Wipeout arcade game sequence.

 Shortly after the filming ended, Jonny Lee Miller and Angelina Jolie were married.
 They separated after a year and divorced in 1999, and remain good friends.

 Marketing

 MGM/UA set up a website for Hackers that soon afterwards was allegedly hacked by a group called the "Internet Liberation Front".
-A photograph of the film's stars Angelina Jolie and Jonny Lee Miller was doodled upon, and the words "this is going to be an entertaining fun promotional site for a movie," were replaced with "this is going to be a lame, cheesy promotional site for a movie!"
-The studio maintained the site during the theatrical run of the movie in its altered form.
+A photograph of the film's stars Angelina Jolie and Jonny Lee Miller was doodled upon, and the words "this is going to be an entertaining fun promotional site for a movie", were replaced with "this is going to be a lame, cheesy promotional site for a movie!"
+The studio maintained the site during the theatrical run of the film in its altered form.

-The movie poster shows Acid Burn and Crash Override with various words and ASCII symbols superimposed on their faces, with the words:
+The film poster shows Acid Burn and Crash Override with various words and ASCII symbols superimposed on their faces, with the words: